I hope to provide tips and advice to those who are new to the fish-keeping hobby.

 The most commonly sold freshwater sharks are the Bala shark and Red-Tailed Black shark.
 These fish are actually from the minnow family and do not even have teeth.
 The Bala shark in particular can grow fairly large, over a foot.
 To keep them correctly, one would need a 70+ gallon tank, much larger than what most aquarium newbies want to get into.

 The Red-Tailed Black is a little smaller, but can still reach six inches.
 The issue with this guy is its extreme territorial behavior if kept in a small tank.
 Though they don't have teeth, they will still wreak havoc on tank-mates if they stake a claim to a particular side or object in your tank.
 A 50-gallon tank is suitable for one RTB shark, but only one should be housed per tank, regardless of size.

-Many of these mishaps can be avoided by doing a small amount of research before walking into the pet store, or by even buying a few books on tropical fish keeping before you decide to buy your livestock.
-Most people would not buy a car before reading up on its specifications, why would you do it with a living animal?
+Many of these mishaps can be avoided by doing a small amount of research before walking into the pet store, or by even buying a few books on tropical fish-keeping before you decide to buy your livestock.
+Most people would not buy a car before reading up on its specifications, so why would you do it with a living animal?

 To any of you big fish keepers lit there .im embarking on my first monster tank of 14ft x10ftx4ft ...its tripple layered marine ply with steel bracing .the viewing windows are gonna be 6ftx2.5ft ...any advice on the thickness glass gonna be needed for this ...i have 12mm glass panels but i have a feeling its not enough